 Understanding and feeling connected to one's culture is vital to the development of resilience.
-IHCRC's youth programs strive to provide educational and experiential cultural activities.
+IHCRC's Youth Program strives to provide educational and experiential cultural activities.
 From stickball to our Restoring Resilience Powwow, IHCRC's programs connect youth and families to Native American culture without focusing on tribally specific traditions.
-Programs focus on activities and values shared by the Native American community as a whole.

-Developing future community leaders is at the heart of IHCRC's youth program.
-Programs are focused on four primary areas:
+Developing future community leaders is at the heart of IHCRC's Youth Program.
+Programs focus on four primary areas:

 Assisting Native American Student Associations in Local Schools

 Involving Youth Through the IHCRC Youth Council

 Pairing Youth with Mentors from the Native American Community Committee

 Utilizing Youth to Plan and Implement the Restoring Resilience Powwow and Native American Youth Summit.

 For more information, contact our Youth Program at firstname.lastname@example.org or call 918-382-2207.